 Hagia Sophia or her duties as an advocate/case manager, Andrea enjoys

 Winsor received two Bachelor of Arts degrees in linguistics and French

 Shortly after graduating that year, he joined Hagia Sophia.
 He started

 serving with the clergy in 2009, and was ordained a deacon on March 17,

-Washington state.
+affiliated with the University of Washington.
 An avid bookworm, Erik spends most of his free time

 reading, or studying obscure languages, and also loves cooking,